samg/timetrap/README.md

 Timetrap
 ========

-Timetrap is a utility which provides an easy to use command line interface for tracking what you spend your time on.
+Timetrap is a simple command line time tracker written in ruby.
+It provides an easy to use command line interface for tracking what you spend your time on.

 It began as a ruby port of Trevor Caira's Timebook, a small python utility.
 It contains several enhancement over Timebook, notably the ability to parse